TaiseiNoda/TaiseiNoda.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href=https://economics.rice.edu>Department of Economics, Rice University</a>.
+subtitle: <a href='economics.rice.edu'>Department of Economics, Rice University</a>.

 profile:
   align: right